 Many of us dream of that amazing trip to Scotland – the freedom to wander through castle halls, along ancient paths and down cobblestone streets, to ride the coach together and spend long, warm evenings at the local pub with a group of friends, cruise across the ocean to a wee village or stand on the deck as we sail Loch Lomond.
 That’s how Scotland should be – that, and so much more.

-Before the global lockdown began, without much advertising beyond our alumni Facebook Go and Write! group, we already had eight travellers signed up, with several others very serious about doing so.
-There was no question of what we had do do: we offered everyone a full refund of their deposit.
-But not a single person took the offer.
-Each declared they would rather try for next year.
+Before the global lockdown began, without much advertising beyond our alumni Facebook Go and Write! group, we already had eight travellers signed up, with several others very serious about doing so, and each committed traveller declared they would rather try for the next year.